Three Little Chickpeas

 • No need to squeeze or pat dry super-firm tofu.

-• If you prefer the tofu to be softer, then bake for less time.
+• If you prefer the tofu to be softer, then bake it for less time.

-• Stir about every 10 minutes, moving the crumbles from the outside of the pan to the middle and from the middle of the pan to the outside.
+• Stir about every 10 minutes, moving the crumbles from the outside of the tray to the middle and from the middle of the tray to the outside.
 This is to cook the ground tofu more evenly and to prevent bits from burning.

-• Use a large enough pan to spread out the tofu in a thin layer.
-Don’t overcrowd the tofu, otherwise it may take longer to dry out.
+• Use a large enough tray to spread out the tofu in a thin layer.
+Don't overcrowd the tofu; otherwise, it may take longer to dry out.

-Start the tofu ground beef by preheating the oven to 375 F (190 C) and line a baking sheet with parchment paper or a silicone mat.
+1. Start the tofu crumbles by preheating the oven to 375°F (190 °C) and lining a baking sheet with parchment paper or a silicone mat.

-For super firm tofu, simply drain it, there’s no need to squeeze or pat dry.
+2. For super firm tofu, simply drain it; there's no need to squeeze or pat dry.
 For extra firm tofu, drain it, gently squeeze out excess liquid, and pat dry with a paper towel.
-Firm tofu will need to be pressed for 20-30 minutes, and pat dry with a paper towel.
+Firm tofu will need to be pressed for 20-30 minutes and patted dry with a paper towel.
 In a medium-sized bowl, use your hands to crumble the tofu into small pieces.

-Super firm tofu is easy to crumble into small pea-sized pieces.
-For extra firm and firm try to crumble the best you can, and when you mix the tofu with the spices use the back of your spoon to mash any large pieces.
+3. Super firm tofu is easy to crumble into small pea-sized pieces.
+For extra firm and firm try to crumble the best you can, and when you mix the tofu with the spices, use the back of your spoon to mash any large pieces.

-Some bits will end up being the size of bread crumbs as you crumble but the varying sizes give the minced tofu different textures.
-Larger pieces will be softer and smaller pieces will be more crispy.
+Some bits will end up being the size of bread crumbs as you crumble, but the varying sizes give the minced tofu different textures.
+Larger pieces will be softer and smaller pieces will be crisper.

-Then add the tamari, nutritional yeast, chili powder, oregano, cumin, smoked paprika, onion powder, and garlic powder to the crumbled tofu.
+4. Then add the tamari, nutritional yeast, chili powder, oregano, cumin, smoked paprika, garlic powder, and onion powder to the crumbled tofu.

-Crumbled tofu with seasoning in bowl not mixed in.
+Crumbled tofu in a glass bowl with seasoning not mixed in.

-Super firm tofu will take about 25-30 minutes, extra firm and pressed firm tofu will take closer to 30-35 minutes.
-If you use parchment paper instead of a silicone mat it could take 40 minutes or more for extra firm and firm tofu.
-Keep in mind that oven temperatures vary so it can take your tofu more or less time.
+Super firm tofu may take about 25-30 minutes, extra firm and pressed firm tofu may take closer to 30-35 minutes.
+If you use parchment paper instead of a silicone mat, it may take 40 minutes or more for extra-firm and firm tofu.
+Keep in mind that oven temperatures vary, so it can take your tofu more or less time.

 Storage

-Refrigerator - Store cooked tofu meat in an airtight container in the refrigerator for about 5 days.
+Refrigerator - Store cooked tofu crumbles in an airtight container in the refrigerator for about 5 days.

 Reheating - Thaw if frozen and heat up in the microwave until warmed through.
-It can also be heated in a skillet on the stovetop or in the oven at 325 F until warmed through.
+They can also be heated in a skillet on the stovetop or in the oven at 325°F until warmed through.

 Serving suggestions

-Cook the tofu ground beef per the recipe then add to your favorite meals that traditionally have ground beef.
-The tofu meat can be used in a variety of ways, but here are a few suggestions.
+Cook the tofu ground beef per the recipe, then add it to your favorite meals that traditionally have ground beef.
+The recipe can be used in a variety of ways, but here are a few suggestions.

-• Add it to Buddha bowls or grain bowls.
+• Add it to Buddha bowls or vegan rice bowls.

 • Veggie taco bowls instead of lentil walnut meat.